-In 2011, Minister of Labour, Kate Wilkinson was challenged to clarify her view as to how the new law might affect the public health sector Good Faith principles.
+In 2011, the EMA sought to clarify with Minister of Labour, Kate Wilkinson, her view as to how the new law might affect the public health sector Good Faith principles.

 The Minister responded saying that the Good Faith codes are subject to the Act.
 In other words, if there is an inconsistency between the code and the Act, then the Act prevails.